 The request object

-Optional options: ConfigurationRun a threat hunting job.
+Optional options: ConfigurationRun a historical job.

 The request object